SixArm/startup-business-guide/topics/statistical-analysis-techniques/index.md

 Factor Analysis: Identify underlying factors or latent variables that explain the correlations among observed variables.

 Cluster Analysis: Identify groups or clusters within a data set based on similarities or dissimilarities among observations.
-Exaamples: k-means clustering, hierarchical clustering, and DBSCAN (Density-Based Spatial Clustering of Applications with Noise).
+Examples: k-means clustering, hierarchical clustering, and DBSCAN (Density-Based Spatial Clustering of Applications with Noise).

 Data Mining: Discover patterns, relationships, and insights in large and complex data sets.
 Example: decision trees, random forests, support vector machines, and neural networks.